vsrinivas/fuchsia/getting_source.md

 This script will bootstrap a development environment for the given layer in a directory named after the layer.
-Upon success, the script should print a message recommending that you add the `.jiri_root/bin` directory to your PATH (which you should do).
+Upon success, the script should print a message recommending that you add the `.jiri_root/bin` directory to your PATH.
+Adding **jiri** to your PATH is strongly recommended and is assumed by other parts of the Fuchsia toolchain.

 ### Working without altering your PATH